walterhiggins/WMPJS/README.md

 In this recipe, event-driven programming is explained in more detail.
 At the end of the chapter the reader will have created a simple mod which teleports players when they fire arrows.
 Players are teleported to wherever the arrow lands.

+## Recipe 11: Exploring the Bukkit API
-## Recipe 11: Leaderboard revisited
+## Recipe 12: Leaderboard revisited
 In this recipe readers learn about the scoreboard api and how to display a leaderboard on screen. jsp leaderboard hide listen for player experience changes and update leaderboard on screen?
 (need to figure out how to do this myself)

-## Recipe 12: A TNT-Free Zone
+## Recipe 13: A TNT-Free Zone

 ### Goal

 In this recipe, readers learn about more events and will explore Bukkit's event package.
 They'll learn how to browse JavaDoc documentation and how to map Bukkit event classes to Javascript.
 This recipe provides a mod which will prevent players from placing TNT, Lava and other destructive blocks in the game.
 Learn how to cancel events.

-## Recipe 13: Protecting areas against griefing.
+## Recipe 14: Protecting areas against griefing.

 ### Goal

 In this recipe, players will learn how to listen for and cancel block-breaking events.

-## Recipe 14: Horse-Clicker, A simple mini-game
+## Recipe 15: Horse-Clicker, A simple mini-game

 ### Goal
 This is the first recipe in a series of recipes which will introduce mini-games.
 In this recipe, basic game mechanics are introduced.
 Keeping score.

-## Recipe 15: Snowball Fight, A player-vs-player mini-game
+## Recipe 16: Snowball Fight, A player-vs-player mini-game
 ### Goal
 This recipe and the following recipe will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
 Each part of the mini-game source code will be explained.
 The goal of these two recipes will be to reinforce what the reader has learnt in the preceding recipes/chapters.